Dan Zahavi

 Dan Zahavi (born 1967) is a Danish philosopher.
-He is currently Professor of Philosophy at University of Copenhagen.
+He is professor of philosophy at the University of Copenhagen.

 Biography

 Dan Zahavi was born in Copenhagen, Denmark to an Israeli father and a Danish mother.
 He initially studied phenomenology at the University of Copenhagen.
 He obtained his PhD in 1994 from the Husserl Archives at the Katholieke Universiteit in Leuven, Belgium, with Rudolf Bernet as his doctoral supervisor.
 In 1999 he defended his Danish Disputats (Habilitation) at the University of Copenhagen.
 In 2002, at the age of 34, he became Professor of Philosophy and Director of the Center for Subjectivity Research at the University of Copenhagen.
 In the period 2018-2021, he was also Professor of Philosophy at University of Oxford.
+He is married to the Austrian philosopher Sophie Loidolt.

 Philosophical work

 Zahavi writes on phenomenology (especially the philosophy of Edmund Husserl) and philosophy of mind.
 In his writings, he has dealt extensively with topics such as self, self-consciousness, intersubjectivity and social cognition.
-He is co-editor of the journal Phenomenology and the Cognitive Sciences.
+In the period 2007-2025 he was co-editor-in-chief of the journal Phenomenology and the Cognitive Sciences.
 Zahavi's work has been translated into more than 30 languages.